 example according to dwelling size, it is still classified as flat rate.
 'Charging system linked to use of heat network' refers to a system in which the charges are substantially related to the amount of heat used.

-Table 4d: Heating type and responsiveness for gas and liquid fuel boilers and heat networks, depending on heat emitter
+Table 4d: Heating type and responsiveness for gas and liquid fuel boilers, direct acting electric boilers, heat pumps and heat networks depending on heat emitter